almeidacavalcante/taniarascia.com/content/pages/me.md

 template: page
 ---

-I’m Tania Rascia, a front end software developer, technical writer, and former chef.
+I’m Almeida Cavalcante, a front end software developer, technical writer, and former chef.
 I currently work full-time and write for various [developer publications](/publications), such as DigitalOcean, LogRocket, and Envato.

 I started this website as a place to document everything I learned while going through a [career change](/how-i-made-a-career-change-into-web-development/).
 I [learn in public](/learn) and write about everything I know.